saltstack/salt-get-started/speed.md

 provisioning, and more, all built around the SaltStack high-speed communication bus.

-The Salt Master establishes persistent connections to all managed system, and uses lightweight protocols to enable real-time communication across thousands of managed systems.
+The Salt master establishes persistent connections to all managed system, and uses lightweight protocols to enable real-time communication across thousands of managed systems.